Skip to content

 Green Facades

 Climbing plants or modular green wall systems on building exteriors.
-Reduce wall surface temperatures and improve air quality through particulate capture.
+They reduce wall surface temperatures and improve air quality through particulate capture.

 Surface coolingAir qualityInsulation